 Every month you will receive an email receipt for your payments on Patreon.
 Non-profit creators may also send you information directly concerning the tax deductibility of your payment.

 What if I have more tax questions?

-If you have any additional questions, please visit our help centre article covering sales tax requirements at Patreon: Sales Tax on Patreon for Patrons
+If you have any additional questions, please visit our help center article covering sales tax requirements at Patreon: Sales Tax on Patreon for Patrons.

-If you have more involved questions regarding taxes, please consult with your local tax professional.
+If you have more questions regarding taxes, please consult with your local tax professional.